 Options traders also find out if their options expire in or out of the money.
 On such days, traders with large positions in these contracts may be financially incentivized to try to temporarily push the underlying market in a certain direction to affect the value of their contracts.
 The expiration forces traders to act by a certain day, causing trading volume in affected markets to rise.

 Triple or quadruple witching is often said to cause volatility in the underlying markets, and in the expiring contracts themselves, both during the week preceding, and on the expiration day.
 In some cases, this may be true, but triple witching can also be a rather calm event, with lower volatility and a statistical bias to the upside (at lease for S&P 500 futures) during the week of and on triple witching.

 What to Watch For

-Because of the increased volume, the chance of some abnormal price moves, and a statistical bias which may cause some day trading strategies not to work (which work during non-triple witching weeks/days), some day traders recommend caution, and others recommend not trading at all.
-How an individual day trader chooses to handle triple witching will depend upon their trading style, their trading strategies and primarily their level of trading experience.
-New traders will want to be more cautious in the days leading up to, and including, triple witching.
+Because of the increased volume, the chance of some abnormal price moves—and a statistical bias which may cause some day trading strategies not to work (which work during non-triple witching weeks/days)—some day traders recommend caution, and others recommend not trading at all.
+How an individual day trader chooses to handle triple witching will depend on their trading style, trading strategies, and level of trading experience.
+New traders will want to be more cautious in the days leading up to and on Triple Witching Friday.

-Many traders do notice that the markets act "differently" during these triple witching weeks/days.
-If a day trader opts to trade during these weeks measures should be taken to make ensure the strategy being used works in such an environment, or a new strategy can be constructed specifically for this week (based on tendencies and statistical biases typically noted during these weeks).
+If a day trader opts to trade during these weeks, measures should be taken to ensure the strategy being used works in such an environment, or a new strategy can be constructed specifically for this week.
 Swing traders and investors are unlikely to be significantly affected by the event, but swing traders may wish to take note of any statistical biases present during the week of triple witching.